 We used the following calibration settings to review the Vizio P Series Quantum 2020 (P65Q9-H1), and we expect our settings to be valid for the 75" (P75Q9-H1) model as well.

 For SDR content, we recommend choosing the 'Calibrated Dark' picture mode, as it's the most accurate one out of the box, and allows for the most customization.
-We recommend leaving the Contrast to '50', and the Black Level at '50.'
+We recommend leaving Contrast and Black Level at '50', but lower the Sharpness to '0'.